tmartinx/openstack-guides/Juno/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

 ## 1.4.
 Upstream IPv6 Router Advertisement (SLAAC)

-OpenStack Juno is now compatible with an upstream SLAAC router.
+OpenStack Juno is now compatible with an *upstream router* running radvd.

 Get it here (example):